openflighthpc/concertim-ansible-playbook/production/README.md

   git sparse-checkout set --no-cone production git checkout --quiet ${RELEASE_TAG}
   ```
-* Edit the `globals.yaml` file to configure which host network ports are bound to.
+* Edit the `globals.yaml` file to configure which components are installed and which host network ports are bound to.
   ```bash
   cd /opt/concertim/opt/ansible-playbook/production
   $EDITOR etc/globals.yaml